Utodev/utoboot/README.md

 with a AUTOEXEC.BIN file that you should place in the root folder of the SD card.
 That AUTOEXEC.BIN should be a binary loaded at 8000h, and executed at 8000h, cause the loader will loaded it there and then jump to 8000h.

 Please notice the ROM will not be initialised, so don't expect the system variables to be there.
-The loaded changes interrupto mode to IM1 and enables interrupts before jumping to your game, so that's quite similar to normal situation, and it also cleans the RAM (by setting all addresses to zero), but don't expect other initializations to be there, such as system variables, UDGs, etc.
+On the other hand, the loader makes part of the ROM initialization (clears the RAM, sets interrupt mode 1, enables interrupt, sets IY valuye to ERR-NO system variable address), but doesn't make other things like initializae system variables, UDGs, etc.

 Also, have in mind that when your game starts, the stack it's at 8000h, so first value stacked will go to $7FFF and $7FFE